 The word “but” is a strong conjunction of contrast.
 This is a contrast between deserved and undeserved suffering.
-If we take our lumps because of our personal problems that is one thing.
+Suppose we take our lumps because of our personal problems, that is one thing.
 This should not disturb us.
 To take lumps for something that we do not deserve, that is something else.

 The second “if” clause shows us how God wants us to suffer – “when you do good and suffer, if you take it patiently.”
-God wants us to patiently endure suffering even when we do good.
-This is a completely different matter than suffering for our own problems.
-We can suffer from our own mistakes or we can suffer for doing “good.”
+God wants us to endure suffering even when we do good patiently.
+This is a completely different matter than suffering from our own problems.
+We can suffer from our own mistakes, or we can suffer for doing “good.”
 Those are the two options of this verse.

 There are immature Christians who wait around for the roof to fall in.
 If things are going well in their lives, they constantly look for trouble.
 This is morbidity.
 The Christian life is made up of both difficult times and times of blessing.
-The more we know about the plan of God and the grace of God, the more we will avoid such goofy ideas.
+The more we know about God’s plan and the grace of God, the more we will avoid such goofy ideas.

 God wants us to develop tenacity of soul (character) at work.

 God wants us to make his life manifest in difficult circumstances at our place of employment.
 God designs all undeserved suffering for blessing.
 The only opportunity for God to demonstrate his love for suffering is in time.
 There will be no suffering in eternity (Rev. 21:4).
 Undeserved suffering is a manifestation of God’s love and is an occasion to demonstrate his perfect mercy and grace.
 God has a special blessing for those who demonstrate character at work.